University of Derby: Derby

-The Derby Campus also has a variety of specialist facilities, including computing laboratories, two computer games development suites, a doctor's surgery, conference facilities, multi-functional lecture theatres, art and culture venues, concert venues, recording studios, sport centre and fitness suites, outdoor pitches, student union facilities, and a multi-faith centre.
+The Derby Campus also has a variety of specialist facilities, including computing laboratories, two computer games development suites, a doctor's surgery, conference facilities, multi-functional lecture theatres, art and culture venues, concert venues, recording studios, sports centre and fitness suites, outdoor pitches, student union facilities, and a multi-faith centre.

 Buxton

-This campus is located in the Grade II* listed 18th century former stable block, the Devonshire Dome.
-In 1854, the 6th Duke of Devonshire donated the land, part of his stables and some of the funds for conversion to a hospital and gardens for charity patients seeking treatment at the baths in Buxton.
+This campus was located in the Grade II* listed 18th-century former stable block, the Devonshire Dome.
+In 1854, the 6th Duke of Devonshire donated the land, part of his stables, and some of the funds for conversion to a hospital and gardens for charity patients seeking treatment at the baths in Buxton.
 His architect, Henry Currey, directed the work.
-The ironwork dome (1881, once the world's largest, with a diameter of 44.2 m), a clocktower (1882) and a surgical ward (1897) were built as expansions to the hospital, which was run by the NHS after 1948.
+The ironwork dome (1881, once the world's largest, with a diameter of 44.2 m), a clocktower (1882), and a surgical ward (1897) were built as expansions to the hospital, which was run by the NHS after 1948.
 The University of Derby purchased the then-derelict hospital from the NHS in 2001, and moved operations here from the Harpur Hill campus in 2005.
-The Devonshire Dome building dominates the local landscape, and has a dome which is over 145 ft in diameter, bigger than that of St Paul's Cathedral in London.
+The Devonshire Dome building dominates the local landscape and has a dome which is over 145 ft in diameter, bigger than that of St Paul's Cathedral in London.
 It was formally opened as a University Campus by Prince Charles in February 2006.

-The university formally withdrew its Higher Education provision from the Buxton campus from 2021 and moved all courses to the Derby Campus with culinary arts, spa management and outdoor leadership courses terminated.
+The university formally withdrew its Higher Education provision from the Buxton campus in 2021 and moved all courses to the Derby Campus with culinary arts, spa management, and outdoor leadership courses terminated.
 2021 also saw the permanent closure of its student accommodation, High Peak Halls, in Buxton due to the aforementioned move.
 The Buxton campus therefore now only operates as a college and not a university campus.